stefaanc/stefaanc.github.io/_posts/2020-02-12-why-the-dungeons.md

 So,

-if the customer has to go to the right to the meeting rooms, put the software engineers in offices to the left.
+if the customer goes to the right to the meeting rooms, put the software engineers in offices to the left.
-if the customer has to go up to meet the sales team, put the software engineers down... in the dungeons.
+if the customer goes up to meet the sales team, put the software engineers down... in **the dungeons**.